Rndynt/PortofolioPhotograph/replit.md

 ## Recent Changes

+### Replit Environment Setup (Sept 30, 2025)
+Successfully configured the GitHub import to run in Replit environment:
+- Verified and configured workflow "Start application" with webview output on port 5000
+- Confirmed Vite dev server has `allowedHosts: true` for Replit's proxy support
+- Server properly bound to 0.0.0.0:5000 for Replit environment
+- Deployment configured for autoscale with build and start commands
+- Application running successfully with in-memory storage
+- All dependencies installed and LSP diagnostics clean

 ### Mobile Navigation Scroll Fix (Sept 30, 2025)
 Fixed mobile menu scroll-to-section functionality that was broken after adding Framer Motion animations:
 - Added `id="portfolio"` to CategoryFilter component for "Work" menu navigation